jjjgm/professional_portfolio_jgm/README.md

 HMTL Index-
     My HTML began with the body, header, nav, and main elements.
     I remembered from previous lectures that the ID can only be used on a single element and I tried my best to remember that moving forward when adding divs.
     I did encounter a bug in which i ended up using the same name from an ID when working on adding images.
-(Shawn[TA] realized this when I had some styling issues).
+(Shawn[Class TA] realized this when I had some styling issues).
 I did go back and rename each ID in each photo with a personalized name.
     I added comments to each section to help categorize where in the page the code would land.
     (It's possible that with time I will re-work this nomenclature to be more clever and intuitive.)